NannyML/The-Little-Book-of-ML-Metrics/README.md

 ## How to Contribute

 We welcome contributions from the community!
-As a thank-you for your contributions, each contributor will receive an affiliate link with **[X]%** commission on sales generated through their link.
+As a thank-you for your contributions, each contributor will receive an affiliate link with 10% commission on sales generated through their link.
 Please check our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## Interested in Being a Book Reviewer?

 If you're an expert in any of the topics described in the book contents section and would like to review this book, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSejLhxhGowCimOG_1-RLvevB8czKZsW8PM7PwPoi0_8tfGqHw/viewform).
-As a thank-you, reviewers will receive an affiliate link with **[Y]%** commission on sales generated through their link.
+As a thank-you, reviewers will receive an affiliate link with 15% commission on sales generated through their link.

 ## About the Authors